2023 Board Directors and Officers

 It began with “I’ll split it with you”.
 He responded, what the dinner bill?
 No, the car you’re telling me that’s for sale… the 1988 Alfa Romeo Spider.
 Back in 2011, my trusty guy friend and Alfa Romeo fanatic Brewster Thackeray, and I were having dinner when he said “Let’s co-own”.
 A two way road of sorts – another car nut who has a penchant for iconic European car design partnering with Alfa aficionado who knows the ins and outs of owning an older Italian sports car.
 So, I wrote a check on the spot while calculating the needed paint job would practically cost as much as my half ownership title.

 With a make-shift dinner napkin contract in hand, and a stick shift in the other, I thought Ha!
 I’m back in the sports car driving game.
 It worked well – co-owning (read maintaining) a couple of Alfa Romeos with a friend.
-So here I am, ten years later, still involved with the Capital Chapter club events (a good group of affable Alfati), and still enjoying the attention an older Italian car garners while pulling up to an intersection with the top down and friendly pedestrians conjure up their younger days of Alfa ownership stories before the red light flips to green.
+So here I am, many years later, still involved with the Capital Chapter club events (a good group of affable Alfati).
+I also still enjoy the attention an older Italian car garners while pulling up to an intersection with the top down and pedestrians conjure up their younger days of Alfa ownership stories before the red light flips to green.
 Alfas are made for memorable drives.

 Past President | Trish Broud – I’ve always like driving a car and have driven many different kinds from a 1960 Chevrolet Corvair to an International Harvester Travelall 4×4.
 My first Alfa Romeo was a red 1989 Milano Verde that my husband found on eBay for me because he wanted me to have my own Alfa Romeo and I wanted a car with four doors and a trunk.
 I’ve always like driving a car and have driven many different kinds; I enjoy driving my Alfa with its maneuverability and its pep and was glad to be back driving a manual transmission.